neurodata/checklists/methods_paper.md

 1. Support this geometic intuition with concrete simulated examples, in particular:
   1. good illustrative example:
     1. write (in latex) the generating distribution of data under which we expect the algorithm to perform well. ideally, in the introduction of the manuscript we've already explained that there is a **gap** that we are filling, so this simulation should demonstrate that this method fills this gap, and also illustrate that the other methdos fail here.
-    1. a figure illustrating that the method achieves the goal in the setting.  note that this figure should clearly indicate the simulated truth and the error of the algorithm. compare to reference algs.
+    1. postive illuatrative example: a figure illustrating that the method achieves the goal in the setting.  note that this figure should clearly indicate the simulated truth and the error of the algorithm. compare to reference algs.
-  1. bad illustrative example: same deal, but this time, illustrating that it does not work much worse than other algorithms in settings for which we expect it not to do better. compare to reference algs.
+  1. negative illustrative example: same deal, but this time, illustrating that it does not work much worse than other algorithms in settings for which we expect it not to do better. compare to reference algs.
 1. prove theoretical properties about method. this means provide theoretical guarantees of performance along >=1 of the desired properties from [here](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md). this includes proving when it is (and is not) optimal.